traneio/ndbc/README.md

 ## An asynchronous alternative to JDBC

 As mentioned before, like most of IO APIs, JDBC is synchronous.
 Working with JDBC, when [a query is executed, the return is a `ResultSet`](https://docs.oracle.com/javase/8/docs/api/java/sql/PreparedStatement.html#executeQuery).
-Even wrapping this code with `Future`sis not enough to make it properly asynchronous, JDBC specification is blocking by definition.
+Even wrapping this code with `Future`s is not enough to make it properly asynchronous, JDBC specification is blocking by definition.

 NDBC otherwise, was designed to solve this problem.